July 2015 Seedlings

 Golden Fox x Rock Pile SOLD OUT

 The great names involved in this creation are proclaiming yet another quest to create the worlds darkest yellow orange gold speciosum.
 Golden Fox is a particularly good var. blackdownense and with its great arrangement and fabulous colour, all on stumpy bulbs, I think I will be rewarded in the future.
 Matched here with Rock Pile, the legendary grandiflorum, the result must surely end up spectacular.
 The real hope is that the seedlings will result in shorter, more manageable sized bulbs.
 It will work I reckon.

 Fort Knox x Valencia SOLD OUT

-Fort Knox is one of only 3 speciosums that grace page one of my website.
-It is possibly the best grandiflorum in the world.
+Fort Knox is possibly the best grandiflorum in the world.
 But bad luck haunted me in the spring of 2013.
 I only got one raceme come out on my 4 plants.
 And something got to it, resulting in me only obtaining 3 flowers.
 I selfed two of them and that failed.
 So I took the pollen from Valencia and made Fort Knox pregnant.
 Valencia is a full brother to the famous Katrina (darkest of all).
 It is nearly as dark!
 The seedlings are growing fast and it looks like being a very vigorous creation.
 Looking for the deep colours again but with the absolute best in habit of raceme.
 I hope Fort Knox blooms this year, there is work to be done!

 422: Den. speciosum var. grandiflorum x same